Greenworks 48V (24V x 2) 17" Cordless (Push) Lawn Mower (200+ Compatible Tools), (2) 4.0Ah Batteries and Dual Port Rapid Charger Included Review

 đ See Current Price on AmazonOverview

 The Greenworks 48V 17-inch cordless push mower is a lightweight, battery-powered solution designed for small to medium lawns (up to about 1/3 acre).
-It runs on two 24V batteries wired in series to produce 48V of power, and itâs part of Greenworksâ â200+ compatible toolsâ ecosystem, meaning the batteries work with their trimmers, blowers, chainsaws, and more.
-This is a solid pick for homeowners who want to ditch gas, avoid extension cords, and keep maintenance simpleâwithout breaking the bank.
+It uses two 24V batteries wired in series to deliver 48V of power, and it comes with two 4.0Ah batteries and a dual-port rapid charger.
+This mower is ideal for homeowners who want to ditch gas, avoid extension cords, and appreciate a machine thatâs easy to store and maneuver.

 Who Should Buy This